 1. The Board of Directors may establish a Delegated Committee with the powers described in Article 25.1 above and consisting of at least one third of the members of the Board.
-The Delegated Committee shall be chaired by the Chairman of the Board of Directors, unless the Board decides that an executive director should chair it.
-In case of the temporary absence or momentary incapacity of the person acting as Chairman, the latter shall be substituted by the Chairman of the Board, or in his or her absence, by the first or sole Vice chairman or the Board, and in their absence, by the Coordinating Director or, in the latter's absence, by another external director designated by the Committee.
+The Delegated Committee shall be chaired by the Chairman of the Board of Directors, unless the Board decides that the CEO should chair it.
+In case of the temporary absence or momentary incapacity of the person acting as Chairman, the latter shall be substituted by the Chairman of the Board or by the CEO, as the case may be, and in their absence, by the Coordinating Director or, in the latter's absence, by another external director designated by the Committee.

 The Board of Directors shall appoint the members of the Delegated Committee at the proposal of the Nominations, Compensation and Corporate Governance Committee, with a favourable vote of two-thirds of the directors.
-The Chairman of the Board and the executive directors shall be members of the Delegated Committee and, if there is one, the Coordinating Director.
+The Chairman of the Board and the CEO shall be members of the Delegated Committee and, if there is one, the Coordinating Director.